guthizzle/osrs_tools/leagues/strats/grid_master.md

 - Various grammar and generally better formatting
 - Remove Ardy death tp in favour of fairy ring
 - Various Fairy ring routing added to skip long unproductive travelling
+- Added contingency routing in notes if we can get dodgy deals easily.